Ode of Showa Restoration

-The Ode of Showa Restoration (の, shōwaishin no uta) is a 1930 song by Japanese naval officer Mikami Taku.
+The Ode of Showa Restoration (の, shouwaishin no uta), also known as the Song of Young Japan (の, seinen nihon no uta) is a 1930 song by Japanese naval officer Mikami Taku.
 It was composed as an anthem for the Young Officers Movement.

 The song makes strong appeal to natural and religious imagery.
 It also references the tragic ancient Chinese hero Qu Yuan, a righteous official and poet of the doomed Chu State in pre-imperial China.